ror-community/ror-site/content/community/_index.md

 - To report a bug or request a feature in the ROR API or other tools, create an issue on [the ROR roadmap on Github](https://github.com/ror-community/ror-roadmap/issues).

 - If you spot an error in our [documentation](https://ror.readme.io/docs/), use the "suggest edits" button in the top right to let us know.

-### Join the ROR Community Advisory Group

-Anyone is welcome to join the [ROR Community Advisory Group](https://ror.org/supporters#ror-community-advisors).
-This group meets on a bimonthly basis to discuss ROR updates and give feedback.
-Please contact [info@ror.org](mailto:info@ror.org) if you're interested in joining the group.

 {{% callout icon="fa-envelope" %}}